Australia Post Logo

 1996 – 2014

 In 1996, the logo was based on a long red rectangle.
-In this case, the semi-oval and the pictogram were repainted in white, and “P” in red.
+In this case, the semi-oval and the pictogram were repainted white, and the “P” was painted red.
 Next to them was the name of the postal service.
 The word “AUSTRALIA” was written in small print.
-“POST,” on the other hand, immediately caught the eye because of the large letters and the stylized “P.” The same wordmark “POST” with an open “P” was created in 1991.
-Essentially, the designers took it and moved it into a rectangle to complement the circular emblem.
+“POST,” on the other hand, immediately caught the eye because of the large letters and the stylized “P.” The same wordmark, “POST,” with an open “P,” was created in 1991.
+The designers took it and moved it into a rectangle to complement the circular emblem.

 2014 – 2019

-Australia Post redesigned again after acquiring StarTrack delivery service.
-The developers visually separated the horn symbol, removing the common base – the rectangle.
-But they put the icon in a red square, so it stayed white.
+Australia Post redesigned again after acquiring the StarTrack delivery service.
+The developers visually separated the horn symbol by removing the rectangle’s common base.
+But they put the icon in a red square to stay white.
 Only the color of the inscription has changed, which turned out to be on a light background.

 2019 – today

-In 2019, Melbourne-based firm Maud revived the original Australia Post logo, created in 1975.
+In 2019, Melbourne-based firm Maud revived the original Australia Post logo, which was created in 1975.
 Designers only slightly redesigned the typography, making the letters large and red.
-Before the rebranding, a survey was conducted in which executives and general managers took part.
-Experts learned the opinion of stakeholders and made up a business strategy based on the data obtained.
+Before the rebranding, executives and general managers participated in a survey.
+Experts gathered stakeholders’ opinions and developed a business strategy based on the data.

-As part of the project, the designers gave the Pieter Huveneers horn a second life.
-The iconic symbol has returned to uniforms, signage, liveries, merchandise, automobiles, and burst into the digital world in its original form.
-It is now found in post offices across the country with a new wordmark.
-In the classic version, the inscription is on the left, but there is also a horizontal version, where the phrase “AUSTRALIA POST” is at the bottom.
+The designers gave the Pieter Huveneers horn a second life as part of the project.
+The iconic symbol has returned to uniforms, signage, liveries, merchandise, and automobiles, and burst into the digital world in its original form.
+It is now found in post offices nationwide with a new wordmark.
+In the classic version, the inscription is on the left, but there is also a horizontal version in which the phrase “AUSTRALIA POST” appears at the bottom.

-The logo contains an icon in the form of a wind instrument previously used to signal a postman’s arrival.
+The logo features an icon of a wind instrument that was previously used to signal a postman’s arrival.
 Messengers blew the horn when they brought mail or left the city.
-It was popular in the Middle Ages but has now lost its original meaning.
-This attribute has survived only as a traditional element of many emblems, including the Australia Post branding.
+This attribute, popular in the Middle Ages but whose original meaning has been lost, has survived as a traditional element of many emblems, including the Australia Post branding.

 Font and Colors

-On logos 1996-2019 sans serifs from the Zurich family are presented: Zurich Condensed was used for the first word and a modified Zurich Extra Black for the second.
-In 2019, the designers decided to emphasize Australia’s importance, increasing the country’s name, equating it with “Post.”
-A custom sans serif font balances out the stylized “P” in a circle.
-It is very similar to the Brix Sans Medium created in 2014 by Livius Dietzel and Hannes von Döhren.
+On logos 1996-2019, sans serifs from the Zurich family are presented: Zurich Condensed was used for the first word, and a modified Zurich Extra Black for the second.
+In 2019, the designers emphasized Australia’s importance, increasing the country’s name, equating it with “Post.”
+A custom sans-serif font balances out the stylized “P” in a circle.
+It is similar to the Brix Sans Medium created in 2014 by Livius Dietzel and Hannes von Döhren.
 A similar typeface is Neology Grotesque Regular.
 It was released the same year by Shinntype.

 Both the inscription and the post horn are colored red.
 The rich shade # DD1223 is the foundation of Australia Post’s visual identity.
 It is complemented by white, which serves as the background and forms a “P” -shaped gap inside the circle.